 3. Siding should be that which is predominant along the street.
 Brick siding should be similar in color to other brick buildings.
-Wood siding should be beveled clapboard of four to six inches.
-Concrete "clapboard" is acceptable if its meets the correct dimensions and is painted.
-Masonite and pressboard are not recommended as they do not have as long a life span as wood, however they can be used if they meet the correct dimensions.
+Wood siding should be beveled or lap siding 5" maximum exposure.
+Concrete "clapboard" is acceptable if it meets the correct dimensions and is painted.
 Stucco should be actual stucco, not synthetic stucco (EIFS).
 However, synthetic stucco on upper stories is approvable, but not recommended because the material is untested for length of satisfactory lifespan.
-Sidings that are not appropriate in the Brandon Historic District are metal, artificial brick or stone, artificial siding (plastic, aluminum, and vinyl), oversized brick, concrete block, plate glass walls, vertical siding, board and batten, wide panel siding (8" or greater), diagonal siding, and plywood panels or other panels routed to look like clapboard.
+Sidings that are not appropriate in the Brandon Historic District are metal, artificial brick or stone, artificial siding (plastic, aluminum, and vinyl), oversized brick, concrete block, plate glass walls, vertical siding, wide panel siding (8" or greater), diagonal siding, and plywood panels.